 Basically, customer service has not changed.
 It has always been, and ought to remain, the same.

 Customer service is about giving a customer what they need and making sure they are happy with what you have delivered.
 Whether it’s responding to a question, resolving a problem, or satisfying a request, it’s about fulfilling wishes and making people delighted.

 So, is this a question we never need ask?

 Of course not!

-While the basic of great customer service are timeless, there has been a swing in the way hospitality businesses can connect with guests and ways they can use to present the quality service all guests desire.
+While the basis of great customer service is timeless, there has been a swing in the way hospitality businesses can connect with guests and ways they can use to present the quality service all guests desire.
 Also, the needs and expediencies of guests have changed.

 There was a great article published on SiteMinder called “4 Fascinating Ways Customer Service has Changed in the Hotel Industry” on November 24th, 2017 that shared a few examples of how the past and present have deviated.